AnyBody/GRF-prediction/README.md

 ### Including the class templates

-> **Note**: This step is no longer necessary.
+:warning: **Note: This step is no longer necessary.
 As of AMMR v2.1  the Ground Reaction force class templates are part the model repository.
-See the [MoCap GRF prediction example](https://anyscript.org/ammr-doc/auto_examples/Mocap/plot_Plug-in-gait_Simple_FullBody_GRFPrediction.html).
+See the [MoCap GRF prediction example](https://anyscript.org/ammr-doc/auto_examples/Mocap/plot_Plug-in-gait_Simple_FullBody_GRFPrediction.html).**

 ~~The following shows how to add ground reaction force prediction to a mocap example application from AMMR.~~